dlu-ch/dlb/doc/ex_context.rst

       For *path* to be considered as the path of a filesystem object in the :term:`managed tree`, *path* must either be a relative path or it must have :attr:`root_path` as a prefix.

-      The arguments *existing* and *collapsable* describe the assuptions on the filesystem content that may be used to increase the speed and reduce the number of filesystem accesses.
+      The arguments *existing* and *collapsable* describe the assumptions on the filesystem content that may be used to increase the speed and reduce the number of filesystem accesses.

       If *existing* and *collapsable* are ``True`` and *path* is relative, the filesystem is never accessed.